This post about Unsupervised Play is brought to you through a collaboration with myself and The Genius of Play. All opinions are 100% my own.

 Things sure are different than they were in the 80’s and 90’s when I grew up, but we keep our boundaries pretty tight around here, too.
 As you know, we let them explore the wild but with our supervision.
 When they do get to go outside and have unsupervised play, I (imagine) they are pirates and princesses, braving the “wild seas” of our backyard.
 We have a fenced in backyard, but the kids don’t get to run out back whenever they want – we need to be downstairs so we can see/hear them.

 Will that change as they get older?
 Honestly, likely.
 We’ll trust them more and give them a little bit of freedom.
 But for now, our unsupervised play will continue to take place within the four walls of our house where we can check in on them every ten or so minutes.

 Tell me – what are your thoughts on unsupervised play in and outside of the home?

-I’ve teamed up with The Toy Association to help raise awareness around the vital role play has on kids’ lives and development.
+I’ve teamed up with The Genius of Play to help raise awareness around the vital role play has on kids’ lives and development.
 They are currently sharing this set of videos to bring awareness of some hot play topics to the table – head out and see what you think!
 Let’s help each other navigate the world of parenting.

 Stay on top of your parenting game when it comes to play!
-Follow along with The Toy Association / Genius of Play on Facebook, Twitter, and Instagram.
+Follow along with The Genius of Play on Facebook, Twitter, and Instagram.
 Their website is full of creative ideas and advice on play – be sure to check it out!*articles may contain affiliate links*